OSGeo/OSGeoLive-doc/en/quickstart/udig_quickstart.rst

 uDig Quickstart
 ***************

+..
+Writing Tip:
+  First sentence defines what the application does.
+  You may also need to include a sentence of two describing the domain.
+  Eg: For a Business Intelligence application, you should describe what Business Intelligence is.

 uDig (User Friendly Internet Desktop GIS), is a GIS Desktop client for editing and viewing GeoSpatial data.

+..
+Writing Tip:
+  Describe what will be covered in this Quick Start.

 This Quick Start describes how to: